mxstbr/mxstbr.com/pages/blog/2017/02/react-children-deepdive.md

----
-published: true
-hidden: false
+export const frontmatter = {
+  "published": true,
+  "hidden": false,
-title: "A deep dive into children in React"
+  "title": "A deep dive into children in React", "tags": "react deepdive",
-tags: react deepdive
-twitter_large: true
-image: family.jpg
+  "twitter_large": true,
+  "image": "family.jpg",
-custom_excerpt: "We can manipulate children in React using the power of JavaScript.
+  "custom_excerpt": "We can manipulate children in React using the power of JavaScript.
 Let's explore children in-depth and see how they can make our lives easier!"
----
+};

 The core of React is components.
 You can nest these components like you would nest HTML tags, which makes is easy to write JSX since it resembles markup.